jentimanatol/QT/QtTcpSocket/README.md

 ---

 ## Acknowledgments
-- Course resources and guidance provided by *2024FA CSC-284-WB*.
+- Course resources and guidance provided by *CSC-284*.
 - Qt documentation and examples for TCP socket and signals/slots implementation.

+_Not protected by copyright, may be used for its intended purpose._
+_Author: Anatolie Jentimir._